 Although Mr. Gaddie was convicted of resisting law enforcement at trial, the Indiana Supreme Court threw out his conviction.
 It held, “[a] person’s well-established freedom to walk away is thus violated when that person is subjected to a statute that makes it a criminal offense to decline a police order to stop.”
 A police officer’s instruction to stop must be based on reasonable suspicion or probable cause.
 The Court continued, “[t]o hold that a citizen may be criminally prosecuted for fleeing after being ordered to stop by a law enforcement officer lacking reasonable suspicion or probable cause to command such an involuntary detention would undermine longstanding search and seizure precedent that establishes the principle that an individual has a right to ignore police and go about his business.”
 Id.

 Contact us today if you have questions or believe your criminal or civil rights have been violated.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law and its application to their individualized case.
-Act now and contact us today at 1-800-NOT GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.